 More significantly, perhaps, is the dependence of the acoustic phonon emission rates on the strength of confinement in the $z$-direction, which enters our calculation through a parameter $a$ that characterises the extent of wave function in this direction [see \eq{EQ:FH}].
 The energy lost to phonons scales like $\ew{\Delta E} \sim a^{-3}$, and the distribution width scales like $\sqrt{\ew{E^2}_c} \sim a^{-2}$ \footnote{A general energy cumulant scales like {$\ew{E^k}_c \sim 1/a^{k+2}$}}.
 This means that the most prominent effects of acoustic phonon emission can be significantly reduced by using a wider well (and hence larger $a$) to define the two-dimensional electron gas.
 From \citer{Emary2016} we see that the LO-phonon rates are, to first approximation, independent of this width, and should thus be unaffected by this.

 In the calculations presented here, we have only considered electron-acoustic-phonon scattering via the deformation potential interaction.
 In GaAs, piezoelectric field scattering is also known to be significant in low-dimensional geometries in some parameter regimes \cite{Climente2006}.
 We have repeated our simulations with these piezoelectric interactions present, and as we show in Appendix \ref{SEC:APPZ}, these generally have little influence.
 The only exception to this is at low fields in the region where significant population of the $n=1$ subband is observed at the detector.
 This population is increased slightly by the piezoelectric interactions.
-It remains as future work to evaluate the extent to which residual interactions with the Fermi sea electrons contribute to the relaxation of these electrons and the quantities discussed here.